 5. Consider hiring an attorney.

-Many accident victims start the claims process thinking there’s no reason to hire a lawyer, but quickly find out that dealing with an insurance company can turn into a full-time job—and a very stressful one, at that.
+Many accident victims start the claims process thinking there’s no reason to hire a lawyer, but quickly find out that dealing with an insurance company can turn into a stressful full-time job.
 Once you hire an attorney, that burden is taken off your shoulders.
 All communication on your claim has to be handled through your attorney.